lsst-sqre/sqr-059/index.rst

 -------

 Release images are the official stack releases, historically on a roughly-twice-a-year-cadence.
-They are intended to be kept available indefinitely, and for the RSP machinery to, at any point in time, be able to run the current release and the two prior to it.
+The RSP machinery should be able to, at any point in time, run the current release and the two prior to it.
 If older releases are required, it may take some work, up to and including a separately-constructed RSP instance, to make them runnable.

 Historically, the "recommended" image during construction was usually a weekly; however, in operations, it will generally point to a release image.